 Major advisors are assigned by the Department Chair when you submit your major declaration form.
 You should feel free to consult others in the department whenever you have a question: we operate quite informally.

-The chemistry department does not hold lotteries: if you sign up properly for a laboratory course during the preregistration period, we will find a way to fit you in, even if it means adding sections.
+The chemistry department does not hold lotteries: if you sign up properly for a laboratory course during the preregistration period, we will find a way to fit you in.
 Limited space means that you may not get the day you want, but we will generally find a section that works for you.

 There are no guarantees if your plans change and you decide to take the course after preregistration.
 If you want to add a lab, contact the instructor as soon as possible, and every effort will be made to fit you in.
 Students who ask to add labs the first day of classes are often accommodated, when there is room.
 But chemistry lab courses typically start right away, so we do not accept students into these courses after the first couple of days of classes.